ericthomson13/reactNative/README.md

 These applications were built to optimally run on iOS or Android but will also work on web.

 ### Running Applications in Emulators for iOS and Android:

-To be able to run any of these applications on iOS you must have a Mac, XCode and the iOS Simulator.
+To be able to run any of these applications in an iOS emulator you must have a Mac, XCode and the iOS Simulator.
 To set up an iOS simulator follow the instructions [here](https://www.macinstruct.com/node/494)

 To run the application on Android you will need [AndroidStudio](https://developer.android.com/studio) installed and have to have an Android device configured.
 Instructions for how to create a virtual Android device can be found [here](https://developer.android.com/studio/run/managing-avds).

 ### If You Want to Run Any of the Applications: